 Christians must understand that God has a backup plan at all times.
 God would use someone who is wiser, better, and even more qualified than we are at the precise moment when we believe we are irreplaceable.

 Although we have His gifts, we do not have His presence.
-The presence of God is what makes all the difference, so I would choose to prioritize that over anything else.
+The presence of God is what makes all the difference, so I would prioritise that over everything else.

 Queen Vashti had the looks and the palace, but she was blind to the fact that other women could step in and replace her in an instant.
-Never assume that God, the Lord of our Life, is a given.
+Never take God, the Lord of our Lives, for granted.

 What is the lesson of Esther 10?